 The highlight for the women’s team came in 1988 when Karen Percy, from Banff, Alta., became a hometown hero by winning the first Canadian medal of the Calgary Olympic Games.
 The 21-year-old won downhill bronze on the seventh day of competition and went on to win another bronze in super-G a few days later.

 The ‘90s were a ground-breaking decade for Canada’s downhill skiers.
 In 1992, Kerrin Lee-Gartner became the first Canadian to win gold in Olympic downhill at the Games in Albertville, France.
 Kate Pace continued Canada’s downhill domination the following year by winning the world championship title in Morioka, Japan.
 Then in 1994, Edi Podivinsky grabbed Olympic bronze in downhill in Lillehammer, Norway, a highlight of his 13-year career with Canada’s Alpine Ski Team.
+Also in 1994, 17-year-old Mélanie Turgeon made her debut, winning five medals, two of them gold in the World Junior Championships.
+She would go on to win the world downhill championships nine years later (in 2003).

 By the end of the decade, a new ski sport was emerging.
 In 1999, skier X (or ski cross) debuted at the Winter X Games in Aspen, Colorado, featuring six skiers racing head to head down an extreme course of jumps and banked turns.
 After the event, the popularity of ski cross spread across North America and Europe and was adopted by the International Ski Federation in 2002 as one of its official ski sports.